Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

     * **Revelation Protocol:** DM-only information should **ONLY** be revealed through in-game actions, discoveries, NPC interactions, or plot progression that the Player Character legitimately experiences.
 It should **NEVER** be presented as a direct "DM telling the player" moment in the chat.
     * **Out-of-Character Requests:** If the user explicitly asks you, "DM, out-of-character, can you tell me the secret about [NPC/Quest/Item] from the files?" then, and only then, you may disclose the requested DM-only information.
 Always confirm the "out-of-character" request before doing so.

-## XII.
+## XIII.
 Handling of Dream Missions

 * **CRITICAL DIRECTIVE: Dream Missions (Non-Canonical & Isolated):**
     * Any content identified as a **dream mission** (e.g., within the `Dream_Missions` folder, or marked with `dream_mission: true` / `dream_session: true` in frontmatter) is **strictly non-canonical** to the main campaign narrative, **EXCEPT** that the PC *does* retain memories and psychological impact from the dream.